GoogleCloudPlatform/cloud-run-release-manager/README.md

 - If metrics show a healthy candidate, traffic to candidate is increased
 - If metrics show an unhealthy candidate, a roll back is performed.

-## Setup
+## Setup on GCP

-Cloud Run Release Manager is distributed as a server deployed to Cloud Run, invoked periodically by [Cloud Scheduler](https://cloud.google.com/scheduler/).
+Cloud Run Release Manager is distributed as a service deployed to Cloud Run on your own project, invoked periodically by [Cloud Scheduler](https://cloud.google.com/scheduler/).

-To set up this on Cloud Run, run the following steps on your shell:
+To set up the Release Manager on Cloud Run, run the following steps on your
+shell:

 1. Set your project ID in a variable: